-The main legal structures for open-ended AIFs are investment funds whose objective is to obtain the highest possible return using all the investment opportunities available to the manager ("hedge fund" or "Instituciones de Inversión Colectiva de Tipo Libre" or "IICIL") and funds of hedge funds ("Fondos de Instituciones de Inversión Colectiva de Tipo Libre" or "IICIICIL").
+The main legal structures for open-ended AIFs are investment funds whose objective is to obtain the highest possible return using all the investment opportunities available to the manager ("hedge fund" or "Instituciones de Inversión Colectiva de Tipo Libre" or "IICIL"), funds of hedge funds ("Fondos de Instituciones de Inversión Colectiva de Tipo Libre" or "IICIICIL"), as well as real estate CIIs and non-UCITS open-ended CIIs other than those mentioned above.

 The main legal structures for closed-ended AIFs are: private equity entities (which can take the form of funds or companies); and other types of entities (i.e. closed-ended collective investment entities, which can be either funds or companies, as noted in question 1.4 above).
-To sum up, the Law 22/2014 distinguishes between two types of open-ended investment schemes:
+The Spanish legislator requires that closed-ended collective investment entities do not have a "commercial or industrial purpose", and does not impose a specific investment regime, allowing investment in all types of assets, including non-financial assets.
+To sum up, Law 22/2014 distinguishes between two types of open-ended investment schemes:

-- "Sociedades de Inversión de Capital Cerrado" or "SICC" (Spanish terminology), closed-ended collective investment scheme with company form. - "Fondos de Inversión de Capital Cerrado" or "FICC" (Spanish terminology) closed-ended collective investment scheme with funds form.
+- "Sociedades de Inversión de Capital Cerrado" or "SICC" (Spanish terminology), a closed-ended collective investment scheme in company form. - "Fondos de Inversión de Capital Cerrado" or "FICC" (Spanish terminology), a closed-ended collective investment scheme in funds form.